naturallaw777/Sovran_SystemsOS/CONTRIBUTING.md

 Please note: GitHub `main` and Gitea `staging-dev` may contain new features and code not yet in `stable`, and that code may not be fully tested.

 Moreover, Sovran_SystemsOS has been improved with the help of AI.
-We have used Copilot and Arean.Ai to work through significant coding challenges and troubleshooting hurdles.
+We have used Copilot and Arena.ai to work through significant coding challenges and troubleshooting hurdles.
 We will continue to use AI to help keep Sovran_SystemsOS stable and maintained.

 ## How Can I Contribute?